7ofNine/AgcSim/README.txt

+This archive is derived from the original Pultorak archive and contains a small update to the original Block 1 simulator.

+Currently all branches contain the same Block 1 version.
+Ultimately the Block2 and master branch will contain n AGC Block 2 simulator.
+Pultorak's original "readme.txt" follows
+"
 The "AGC1 simulator archive" contains 15 versions of my C++ AGC block 1 simulator.
 Version 15 is the latest, of course.